on Lower Back Pain

 Skeletal muscle imbalance

-Medical viewpoint is different to ours - research
+Medical viewpoint is different to ours - check research below

 Doctors or chiropractors may have told you that you have disc degeneration or a bulging disc and you have to take medication or to have regular adjustments.
 However this may not be causing you pain, as we all have some level of disc degeneration.